 I’ve been doing this for about eight or ten years now.
 It’s interesting to look back, because in so many ways it’s been these words in prayer and reflection that have helped get me right back here to mission in Peru again this summer.

-Some of my previous words were; Precious, Joy, Be Bold, Miracles, Mercy, Stillness, Healing, Mission.
+Some of my previous words were; Precious, Joy, Be Bold, Miracles, Mercy, Stillness, Healing, Faith, Mission.
 So I bet your wondering what my word is this year?
 It’s “Friendship”.

 At first I wrestled with this word and thought it was an odd choice, as it didn’t seem to me to make sense given my previous words.
 Of course, I am a friend of Jesus, although that’s usually not the first word I’d used to describe my relationship with Him.
 I typically use words like lover, warrior, bread of life etc. So I wondered why this word and why this year.